Aefalshaw/Resume_Markdown/resume.md

 ----
 Summary
 ---------
-Having a unique background in both customer service and collaborative work experience I've been able to sharpen my leadership and management skills especially in high volume, high-stress situations.
+Having a unique background in customer service and collaborative work experience, I've sharpened my leadership and management skills, especially in high volume, high-stress situations.
 I am team-oriented, eager to learn, and eager to dive into the software engineering industry.

 ----
 Soft Skills